some-mthfka/NeoSFML/README.md

 4. Download and install Neovim for Windows.
 Make sure it's in your path.
   * Instructions: https://github.com/neovim/neovim/wiki/Installing-Neovim
 5. Download NeoSFML (link coming soon) and run it.
+6. Keep in mind that NeoSFML comes with a utility called pipelist, employed by launcher.py for finding a running instance of Neovim.
+Especially keep this in mind if you want to build things yourself.

 ##Compilation
 * Boost's Locale library